Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications: The Monist (1890--1905): A Transatlantic Forum for Science, Philosophy, and Foundations

-Beyond these well-known figures, the journal maintained a steady stream of mathematically oriented contributions on geometry, logic, and the foundations of arithmetic.

-Among them were articles by George Bruce Halsted on non-Euclidean geometry, Joseph Delboeuf on the dimensionality of physical space, Gino Loria on the historical development of geometry, and Paul Carus on the philosophical foundations of mathematical reasoning.
-Other contributions addressed problems in arithmetic and logic, including essays by Hermann Schubert on number, mathematical knowledge, and classical geometric problems, as well as George Abram Miller’s discussion of the concept of infinity in the context of Cantorian set theory.

-These essays were not technical research papers in the later specialized sense.
-Even when written by major mathematicians, physicists, or logicians, they were often predominantly conceptual, qualitative, and synthetic in character.
-They dealt with the foundations, meaning, methods, and philosophical interpretation of scientific knowledge in a form that remained broadly accessible to cultivated non-specialists.
+Beyond these major figures, \textit{The Monist} maintained a steady stream of mathematically oriented contributions on geometry, logic, and the foundations of arithmetic.
+These essays were not usually technical research papers in the later specialized sense.
+Even when written by mathematicians, physicists, or logicians, they were often conceptual, qualitative, and synthetic.
+They dealt with the foundations, meaning, methods, and philosophical interpretation of scientific knowledge in a form accessible to cultivated readers.

-The same volume that carried Hilbert’s foundational essay and Poincaré’s reflections also included contributions on geometry, combinatorics, and mathematical education by W.~S.~Andrews, A.~L.~Baker, and Paul Carus.
-The coexistence in the same volume of contributions by Hilbert, Poincaré, Peirce, and a range of mathematical authors illustrates how the journal functioned as a transatlantic forum in which foundational reflection, scientific method, and mathematically informed but generally non-technical discussion circulated within a shared intellectual space.